 Attribute Values Impact PRIVATE TRUE - Object is private to (owned by) the operator identified as the Access Owner when the object is created.
 Object is only accessible to subjects (sessions) bound to the operator identity that owns the object.
 FALSE - Object is not private to one operator identity.
 Object is accessible to all subjects associated with the partition in which the object is stored.
 SENSITIVE TRUE - Attribute values representing plaintext key material are not permitted to exist (value encrypted).
 Key material is stored in encrypted form.
-FALSE - Attribute values representing plaintext data are permitted to exist.
+SENSITIVE FALSE - Attribute values representing plaintext data are permitted to exist.
 Plaintext data is stored with the object and is accessible to all subjects otherwise permitted access to the object.
+MODIFIABLE TRUE - The object's attribute values may be modified.
+The object is "writeable" and its attribute values can be changed during a copy or set attribute operation.
+FALSE - The object's values may not be modified.
+The object can only be read and only duplicate copies can be made.
+EXTRACTABLE TRUE - Key material stored with the object may be extracted from the Luna cryptographic module using the Wrap operation.
+The ability to extract a key permits sharing with other crypto modules and archiving of key material.
+LATRACTABLE FALSE - Key material stored with the object may not be extracted from the Luna cryptographic module.
+Keys must never leave a module's control.